 Good squad swimmers have higher hips, kick with straighter hips and swim fast.
 However, you see many swimmers at the pool who kick with hips too low in the water and who bend their hips too much when they kick.
 Their legs slope down in the water, increasing drag.
 So their kick doesn’t feel so good and is low in power.
 This is a common problem which gets worse with foot flippers.

-Your body remembers your higher hips, straighter hips and improved kick, even after you take off your shinfin™ fins.
+Your body remembers your higher hips, straighter hips and improved kick, even after you take off your leg fins.
 So they improve kick technique for your normal swimming without fins too.

 Now you can have fins for extra speed and have higher hips, straighter hips and improve kick technique!

-See all faqs about streamlined forces for faster swimming.
+See all FAQ about smooth forces for faster swimming.